ECCC-ASTD-MRD/MIDAS-src/docs/unitTests.md

 The `hcron` directive file is `/home/sanl000/.hcron/hcron-dev7.science.gc.ca/events/MIDAS_tests_hpcarchive-backup.hcron`.

+A script has been written to encapsulate this logic and report errors at:
+`̀``
+/home/sanl000/bin/MIDAS_tests_hpcarchive-backup
+`̀``
+which is submitted in batch in `hcron`.

 ## Splitting an observation file to prepare a unit test input

 In the case a user wants to split an observation file to prepare a